MANDAN Historical Society

 In all, the building was described as the finest depot on this side of St. Paul.

-A major fire in June 1920, caused by defective electrical wiring, destroyed the entire wood second story of the building.
+A major fire occurred in June 1920.
+The cause was defective electrical wiring which likely ignited hydrogen off gases from the batteries in the telegraph operators room.
 Furniture, tickets and records were rescued from the first floor, but the contents of the telegraph, yardmaster, roadmaster and trainmaster offices on the second floor were completely destroyed.

 Temporary offices were set up in extra caboose cars parked on sidings east of the beanery.
 Since the Railroad was loosing money at the time, it decided just to rebuild the second floor with a very plain design (it replaced the "shingle" siding with straight stick wood siding.)
 After receiving a new coat of paint, the line operated with this depot until 1929 when it was replaced with the current "colonial-style" depot.